-‘In a recent interview, [this rich investor guy who made all his money in tech and then VC investing] was asked what his best advice would be to a smart 23-year-old American today.
+‘In a recent interview, [an investor who made all his money in tech and then VC investing] was asked what his best advice would be to a smart 23-year-old American today.

 “Don’t follow your passion,” he said.
 “Your passion is likely more dumb and useless than anything else.
 Your passion should be your hobby, not your work.
 Do it in your spare time.”‘(LINK)